Dcoy75/JC-QA-Assignment-DH/README.md

 * Usernames should not be hashed

-* Stats times stamp Epoch Date is wrong gives date as 1970 and time stamp not given in milliseconds
+* Stats timesstamp Epoch Date is wrong gives date as 1970 and time stamp not given in milliseconds

-* Job identifier takes the same amount of time as time stamp 5 seconds, this should happen immediately
+* Job identifier takes the same amount of time as timestamp 5 seconds, this should happen immediately

 ## Ideas to automate the regression testing of the hashservice

 Create a collection and tests using postman, this can be added to any ci pipeline and run for E2E tests.

-* Postive tests happy path get & post request with body and status 200 as assertions
+* Postive tests, get & post request with body and status 200 as assertions

 * Regression tests previous bug fixes

-* Negative tests or expected failures
+* Negative tests or expected failures with regex before reaching the application

+* Password hash application should not allow any malicious inputs into a database (Sql Injection)

+* Null value should not be allowed as a password

+* Usernames should not be hashed

+* Stats times stamp Epoch Date is wrong gives date as 1970 and time stamp not given in milliseconds

+* Job identifier takes the same amount of time as time stamp 5 seconds, this should happen immediately